sethidhruv188/AI_Attendance_System/README.md

 - Dhruv Sethi

 # **License**
-- This project is licensed under the MIT License.
+- This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You can find a copy of the license in the LICENSE file.